 \section{Abstract}

 We introduce a cover time problem for random walks on dynamic graphs in which the graph expands in time and the walker moves at random times.
-Time to cover all nodes and number of returns to original states are analyzed in resulting model.
+Number of nodes covered at a certain time and number of returns to original states are analyzed in the resulting model.

-Keywords: Dynamic graph, random walk, cover time, coupon collecting,
+Keywords: Dynamic graph, random walk, cover time, coupon collecting.

 \tikzstyle{level 1}=[level distance=2.75cm, sibling distance=5.65cm] \tikzstyle{level 2}=[level distance=3cm, sibling distance=2.75cm] \tikzstyle{level 3}=[level distance=3.9cm, sibling distance=1.5cm]